Industrial design of polymer products (4539) |

 |

 Relation to research: The student will learn about recent research projects at the research group Polymer Processing & Engineering.
 He/she has to collect, critically assess and successfully apply necessary information.
 As the design of polymer product requires complex and multidisciplinary skills, the student will need communication skills and consult information sources as is required in more fundamental research.
+Relation to industrial activities: Polymer processing is an important industrial sector in Limburg.
+Several companies expect our engineers to have mastered relevant knowledge and skills to design polymer products. |

 |